erincameron11/erincameron11.github.io/_posts/2024-05-24-recursive-descent-parser-v2.md

 ## Parse Trees
 Using grammars we can construct parse trees to show the execution of syntax structure for a specific program.

 `Parse Tree without errors` --> In the image below, the parse tree on the right shows the hierarchical structure of the syntax on the left.
-Terminal nodes in the tree can be read from left to right program → begin → test → = → 3 → end.
+Terminal nodes in the tree can be read from left to right: `program → begin → test → = → 3 → end`.
 ![Parse Tree without errors](https://raw.githubusercontent.com/erincameron11/erincameron11.github.io/master/images/parser2-parse-tree-without-errors.png)